ptomulik/testmd/rst/README.rst

 ``````````````````````````````

 Python_ is required to run ``bin/download-deps.py`` script.
 Then the following
-software is necessary for the particular packages being downloaded (and
+software is necessary for the particular packages to be downloaded and compiled
-sometimes compiled):

 =================== ========================================================== ========================================= =======================================
       Package                      Common Prerequisites                                         Linux                                Windows